Remote-Stream/psyber/docs/docs.md

 ## Graphics
 operation
 ----
-The majority of 3D objects in gibber include methods found in this prototype.
+The majority of 3D objects in dilber include methods found in this prototype.

 #### Methods ####